TonkersTinkers/TonkersTableTopia/README.md

 ## Installation

-1. Copy the runtime classes into your project: Assets/UI/TonkersTableTopia/
+1. Copy the runtime classes into your project: Assets/UI/TonkersTableTopia/ (or any assets folder)

 - Ux_TonkersTableTopiaLayout.cs
 - Ux_TonkersTableTopiaRow.cs
 - Ux_TonkersTableTopiaCell.cs
 - Ux_TonkersTableTopiaExtensions.cs

-2. Copy the Editor scripts into: Assets/Editor/TonkersTableTopia/
+2. Copy the Editor scripts into: Assets/Editor/TonkersTableTopia/ (or any editor foldeR)

 - Ux_TonkersTableTopiaLayoutEditor.cs
 - Ux_TonkersTableTopiaRowEditor.cs